 - Includes different tools like laser cut pieces, rubber bands, sandpaper and instructions.

-- It’s a great pastime for both the little ones and adults, sans the power tools
+- This easy wood project is a great pastime at home for the family, sans the power tools

 4. Liberty Imports DIY Deluxe Foam Wood Kids STEM Toys Carpentry Construction Engineering Tool Workshop Kit